COAST MOUNTAIN MAGIC 2024

 WHEN IS IT?

-*Starting dates are the dates we meet at our hotel in Tatla Lake.
+*We will meet in Vancouver at 8am on July 26 for the drive to our hotel in Tatla Lake.
 The helicopter flight into the mountains takes place the morning after.

 THE NITTY GRITTY